SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/06_using_graphit_files_with_parameters.md

 ![](/articles/15_web_services/17_Graphit/images/39_graphit_with_parameters.PNG)

 ## Parameters Setup When Calling Graphit Directly From Swagger
-Add the parameters to the Parameters window to allow creating a GET request for the Graphit file and populating the parameters in Swagger.
+Add the parameters to the Parameters window to create a GET request for the Graphit file and populate the parameters in Swagger.

 Note that to execute the Graphit file, populate the parameter's value in Swagger.
-The debug values are taken only when debugging the Graphit file.
+The debug values are only taken as input in Debug mode.

 Example: